 JOHN DOE,)

-Plaintiff-Appellant,) Cinavit Casset No. VVVVV

-v.)
-Circuit Court No. XXXXX
+Plaintiff-Appellant,))) Circuit Court No. XXXXX

+V.

-ACME MANUFACTURING COMPANY, a corporation, and X HARDWARE STORE,) Hon.
-James S. Smith,
+ACME MANUFACTURING COMPANY, a corporation, and X HARDWARE STORE, a corporation,))) Hon.
+James S. Smith,) Judge Presiding.

-a corporation,) Judge Presiding.

-Defendants-Appellees.)
+Defendants-Appellees.

 NOTICE OF APPEAL

 Plaintiff-Appellant John Doe, self-represented litigant, appeals to the Appellate Court of Illinois for the Second District from the following orders entered in this matter in the Circuit Court of Lake County: